-If it is required to encode a sand dune or sand hill, it must be done using the feature Sloping Ground with attribute category of slope = 3 (dune) or 4 (hill) and attribute nature of surface = 4 (sand).
-If these features are positioned along the coastline, a Coastline feature must also be encoded.
+If it is required to encode a sand dune or sand hill, it must be done using the feature Sloping Ground wi do not display (the mariner will only access to the information "by attribute category of slope = 3 (dune) or 4 (hill) and attribute nature of surface = 4 (sand).
+If these feature are positioned along the coastline, a Coastline feature must also be encoded.